rpjuja/task-manager-react/README.md

 **Known bugs**

     - App scales badly to mobile devices
-    - Comparing new password input fields when changing the password has some bugs
     - When adding a task, the modal doesn't reset after closing
-    - If user has a workspace and loads the tasks page, before the tasks are loaded the page for creating first workspace is shown for a very brief time
+    - If user has a workspace and loads the tasks page, before the tasks are loaded the component for creating first workspace is shown for a very brief time
     - Admin users can only be created manually and they lack good functionality